 James and the Giant Peach Character Study Activities

 This is where students can put the new vocabulary they learnt in the story and their imagination into action!
-Throughout the novel, I like to ask my students to create a range of pieces of writing across different text types.
+Throughout the novel, ask students to create a range of pieces of writing across different text types.
 Other James and the Giant Peach writing activities include: James’ diary when he first discovers the Giant Peach, How does he feel?
 What is he thinking?
 What are his hopes?
 Another piece of imaginative writing is to ask your students to invent the way the Cloud-Men create a particular type of weather.
 You could give the students a weather or ask them to choose their own.
 As well as fiction writing, there are many opportunities for non-fiction writing such as a newspaper article of the peach arriving in New York, instructions on how to travel to New York or ask your students to write their own weather report.

 James and the Giant Peach Vocabulary

 Throughout the story, many of the characters sing songs containing rhyming couplets.
 A great activity is to take some of these words and ask your students to think of as many words that rhyme with these words as they can.
 This is great way to look at spelling patterns also.
 Also ask students to research new words they come across and write their own definitions.

 Cross Curricular James and the Giant Peach Activities